yaojiezheng1-droid/amazon_order/README.md

 4. For each factory group, run `json_PO_excel.py` to write the JSON values into `order_generation/docs/empty_base_template.xlsx`.
 5. Confirm that the populated `empty_base_template.xlsx` matches the cell addresses expected by the JSON.
-Update `generate_order_template.py` if any mismatch appears.
-6. Execute `generate_order_template.py` to produce the final spreadsheet(s)
-   from the filled JSON data.
-7. Review the generated Excel file(s) and correct any remaining issues.

 This process keeps products from different factories on separate spreadsheets while still providing a single sheet when everything is sourced from one